 The power supply has the ability to report its internal status to the user whenever it is asked to do so.
 Depending on the type of status the user requested, the supply will interrogate the status, accumulated status, mask, or fault registers present in each output.
-The status register can report status independently or it can work together with the mask and fault registers to report a fault.
-The accumulated status register records every status condition the output experienced since the time it was last read.
+The status register can report status independently (see page 76) or it can work together with the mask and fault registers to report a fault (see page 77).
+The accumulated status register records every status condition the output experienced since the time it was last read (see page 77).
 Figure 5-3 shows a conceptual model of the operation of these registers.